Electricity sector in Nicaragua: Geothermal

 Nicaragua is a country endowed with large geothermal potential thanks to the presence of volcanoes of the Marribios range along the Pacific Coast.
 However, the country is still very far from exploiting this natural resource extensively and efficiently.
 Law No. 443 regulates the exploration and exploitation of geothermal resources.

 The larger of two operating geothermal plants is the Momotombo geothermal project, whose commercial exploitation started in 1983, when the first geothermal unit of 35 MW was put in operation.
 The second unit of 35 MW was installed in 1989.
 However, mismanagement of the exploitation led to declines in output levels down to 10 MW.
 It is expected that with the implementation of a reinjection program and the exploitation of a deeper reservoir, production will increase from the current 20 MW to 75 MW.

-Ram Power, previously Polaris Geothermal, currently operates the 10 MW San Jacinto Tizate geothermal plant, a registered CDM project (see CDM projects in electricity below), with two phases of expansion underway, the first to start operations in the autumn of 2010.
+Ram Power, previously Polaris Geothermal, currently operates the 10 MW San Jacinto Tizate geothermal plant, a registered Clean Development Mechanism (CDM) project (see CDM projects in electricity below), with two phases of expansion underway, the first to start operations in the autumn of 2010.
 The second phase was scheduled to be in operation by December 2012.